The config element

 description CDATA #IMPLIED>

 id is the identifier of the configuration.
-The folder and .cphrase and .py files associated with this configuration will all use this identifier.
+The folder and .cphrase and .json files associated with this configuration will all use this identifier.

 db specifies how to connect to the underlying database.
 In stand-alone mode the actual database may not be built yet.
 If so, then launching NLIs will result in an error message reminding the administrator to build an SQLite database.
 The specific format of the db attribute is a text string that always starts with either postgresql:, mysql:, sqlite: or sqlserver: followed by a connection string.
 In the case of SQLite, the connection string is simply the name of the database file.
 For example, db="sqlite:personal.db" specifies the local SQLite database.